haydenliu/ml-book-d0693/content/pages/index.md

       - image: /images/Screen Shot 2021-07-26 at 11.03.46 PM.png
         image_alt: Logo 1
         image_align: center
-      - title: Good book if you want to get right to it
-        subtitle: 'United States on December 1, 2020'
-        title_align: left
-        content: >
-          The book is a great practical resource for those interested in applying ML techniques quickly.
-As other reviewers have mentioned, it is a bit light on theory and the more technical aspects of ML until you get deeper into the book.
-Having said that, the examples and code provided are very practical and to the point.
-I would recommend it if you are either already familiar with basic ML theory and the math behind it or if you have a software engineering background and are simply looking to quickly implement an ML solution.
-The author walks you through code segments and explains each step and by the end, you will have covered most of the more popular ML models and know which ones to use given your data and your goals.
-        content_align: left
-        actions: []
-        actions_align: left
-        actions_width: auto
-        image_alt: lorem-ipsum
-        image_position: top
-        image_width: fifty
-        image_align: left
-        image_has_padding: false
-        type: grid_item
       - subtitle: lorem-ipsum
         title_align: left
         content: >